 Note.
-To be eligible for either of the aggregate reporting formats described in (1)(a) or (b) above, you must maintain a supporting schedule that contains all information that would be reported if a separate Form 8873 were filed for each transaction, including identification of each transaction as either a 100% transaction, an 80% transaction, or a 60% transaction.
+To be eligible for either of the aggregate reporting formats described in (1)(a) or (b) above, you must maintain a supporting schedule that contains all information that would be reported if a separate Form 8873 were filed for each transaction.
 The supporting schedule should not be filed with the Form 8873.

-- (c) Tabular schedule of transactions.
+(c) Tabular schedule of transactions.
 Instead of aggregate reporting, you may choose to report transactions on a tabular schedule.
 File one Form 8873 entering only your name and identifying number at the top of the form.
 Also check box (1)(c) of line 5c.
 Attach a tabular schedule to the partially completed Form 8873 reporting all information as if a separate Form 8873 were filed for each transaction.
-Also, see Format of tabular schedules below. - (2) Group of transactions.
+Also, see Format of tabular schedules below.

+(2) Group of transactions.
 You may elect to group transactions (other than foreign sale and leasing income transactions) by product or product line.
 The grouping of transactions applies to all transactions completed during the tax year for that product or product line.